0 Views

 "We eat them alive", my father continued.

-He tore off one of the fish with a knife he had in his pocket, cleaned up a piece of meat, and put it in the piece of bread that the man gave him.
+He tore off one of the fish with a knife he kept in his pocket, cleaned up a piece of meat, and put it in the piece of bread that the man gave him.
 He then passed it to me.

-"Here sweety, eat this", he said.
+"Here sweety, eat this".

 He then took the remaining fish and started cleaning a piece for him.
 He ate that piece in one bite.
-He turned to the stranger and noticed that he has already eaten all of the other fish.
+He turned to the stranger and noticed that he had already eaten all of the other fish.
 Together with his bread.
-I will never forget that my father ate only a bite of raw fish that day, after carrying me for 20 miles on his neck, saving a stranger's life, and going through a few hours-long fight with snow, wind, and coldness.
+I will never forget that my father ate only a bite of raw fish that day, after carrying me for almost 20 miles on his neck, saving a stranger's life, and going through a few hours-long fight with snow, wind, and coldness.
 I looked him straight in the eyes.
 He saw that.

 The stranger finished his meal and sat next to my father.